Adesina08/snack-track-insight-app/README.md

 Speech to Text to process uploaded audio.
 Ensure these dependencies are installed before deploying the backend.
 Without them the transcription step will fail and AI Capture will display an error.

+The `/api/analyze` endpoint runs Azure Text Analytics on a block of text and returns its sentiment and key phrases.
+Provide `AZURE_TEXT_ANALYTICS_ENDPOINT` and `AZURE_TEXT_ANALYTICS_KEY` to enable this feature.

 ### Building a mobile app